 Internships and volunteer opportunities are a great way to discover unconventional jobs and the world around you.
 If you love animals, you could volunteer at your local shelter and see if that sparks a passion in you that you didn’t even know you had.
 Of course, this doesn’t mean that you should not have realistic expectations.
 Not every hobby can turn into a successful career and it’s always best to be realistic about what you choose to do.

 Don’t focus on the opinions of other people.
-There are individuals who will put down your choices, but it’s important to stay true to who you are.
+Some individuals will put down their choices, but it’s important to stay true to who you are.
 If you choose a path that you truly believe in, then stick to it.
 The world is full of Debbie Downers and if you let them get to you, you’ll find it hard to be happy.

 Don’t let someone else choose a career for you.
 While parents may know best sometimes, they don’t know you as well as you do.
 If your parent or guardian tries to pressure you into a specific career but you know that it’s something you won’t enjoy, then it’s not a career that you should pursue.
 If you end up at a job that you don’t necessarily like or one that you wanted, you won’t learn and you won’t be motivated to be the best you can be.
 To be successful in your career, it takes wanting to be successful.
 You will never excel or even want to do a good job if you are unhappy with your profession.

 One last piece of advice is to never be afraid to ask for help.
-There are teachers, career professionals, and counselors who are trained to help you plan out your life.
-Sometimes we all need a bit of guidance and a push in order to learn more about ourselves and discover newer opportunities.
+There are teachers, career professionals, and counsellors who are trained to help you plan out your life.
+Sometimes we all need a bit of guidance and a push to learn more about ourselves and discover newer opportunities.
 Asking for help will never make you weak!